machi1990/elastic-search-auth/README.md

 2) Adds more authorization types - current supported are ldap authentication and a local implentation bases on the user index created on the target cluster.
 3) Automatically backing up of cluster (Cluster snapshots)

 4) Use inversifyJs (http://inversify.io/) for IOC (DI done nicely)and TypeScript's strong typing.
+The testing phase would be utterly simplified afterwards.

 CONTACT
 ======